rakshapadiyar/Tic-Tac-Toe/README.md

+# Tic-Tac-Toe

+-> Uses SASS for styling the game board
+-> Maintained the state of the board using an Array of length 9 (3\*3 game board);

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.